JeliHacker/dcf-teacher/README.md

 # DCF Teacher
+## How to Contribute
+1. Clone the project with `git clone https://github.com/JeliHacker/dcf-teacher-afrotech.git`
+2. Install the dependencies with `npm install`
+3. Create a `.env` file in the `/backend` folder.
+You can use this command: `touch /backend/.env`.
+4. You need two environment variables: `API_KEY` and `USER_AGENT`.
+For the `API_KEY`, you can get a Gemini key from [the docs](https://ai.google.dev/gemini-api/docs/api-key).
+For `USER_AGENT`, put in an email address.
+    Example .env file:
+    ```
+    API_KEY="fiqmD31Ficirm5$jdoaW"
+    USER_AGENT="ilovetolearn@gmail.com"
+    ```
+5. You're all set!
+Look at the [issues](https://github.com/JeliHacker/dcf-teacher-afrotech/issues) tab or read the rest of the README to find something to work on, open a PR and describe your changes.
 ## Next Steps
 - display 3 financial statements in sections 2: Balance Sheet, Income Statement, Statement of Cash Flows
 - add answer submission box for user to type numbers.
 Evaluate answers, require correct answer before user can move on.

 ## AfroTech AI Hackathon 2024